antibrand/server/README.md

 ## How easy?
 - This server is very easy to install & upgrade.
 Just download the latest version and click `Next, Next, Next...`
 - This server is very easy to use.
 Most of the time it will work out-of-the-box without the need to touch any configuration files.
 - This server is very easy to extend.
-You can add other services to your current stack by just extracting them to `Laragon's bin` folder.
+You can add other services to your current stack by just extracting them to `server's bin` folder.